The Quietest Motorcycle Helmets Available Now

 Speaking of the visor, the new model borrows the CWR-F2 shield system from the X-15, complete with vortex generators to break up the winds a little bit and reduce buffeting noise.
 Also worth mentioning is that RFs are optimized for upright riding, i.e., a little extra wind buzz is to be expected when leaning back on a cruiser or tucked in for the roll on a sports bike.
 Not so loud that you would need your earplugs or anything, but still notably higher sound transmission to the inner cabin.

-In terms of coziness, the RF gets full points as it is a very comfortable wear, especially after the helmet break-in period, which I found to be around two weeks of one hour and half daily commutes (approximately 20 hours).
+In terms of coziness, the RF gets full points as it is very comfortable to wear, especially after the helmet break-in period, which I found to be around two weeks of one hour and half daily commutes (approximately 20 hours).
 But I did experience a bit of discomfort putting it on and taking it off as it tends to shear my ears.
 I always wear sunglasses under my helmet when I ride, and the Shoei RF-1400 fits glasses perfectly without exerting pressure against your head.

 The RF-1400 is DOT, SNELL M2020R, and ECE 22.05 approved, and I would be rooting for it to receive the ECE 22.06 badge, considering that it has already been rated as a 5-star helmet for safety by SHARP.